getsentry/sentry-docs/docs/learn/cli.rst

 -------------------------

 You can use ``sentry-cli update`` and ``sentry-cli uninstall`` to update or uninstall the sentry command line interface.
+These commands might be unavailable in certain situations (for instance if you install `sentry-cli` with homebrew).